Morlabs/Docs/Morpheus_whitepaper.md

 Each working AI agent within the Morpheus ecosystem is encapsulated within its own Sub-DAO, enabling focused governance and agile decision-making tailored to the specific needs and opportunities of that agent.
 These Sub-DAOs are interconnected with the main Morpheus DAO through an innovative liquidity model.

-## Epilogue: The Capital Market for AI Agents

 The tokens representing each AI Agent Sub-DAO are bonded to the AGI token in a liquidity pool facilitated by an automated market maker (AMM).
 This model ensures a symbiotic relationship between the main Morpheus network and the specialized AI Agents, fostering a cohesive and interdependent ecosystem.

 By utilizing an AMM, the price discovery and liquidity provision for AI Agent tokens are decentralized and automated, promoting efficient markets and reducing barriers to entry.
 This structure empowers token holders to seamlessly engage with and support the AI Agents that resonate with their values and objectives.